 The Xeon line is designed for server use and has features like more CPU cores and better longevity under load that make them more suitable for a web server.

-For dual processor needs, we recommend a True-Unmetered Dual Xeon E5-2650 dedicated server.
+For dual-processor needs, we recommend the Dual Xeon E5-2650 dedicated server which features a benchmark score of 12762.

-If you prefer a metered dedicated server, you can pick the same processors with a metered bandwidth plan.
+If you prefer an unmetered dedicated server, you can pick the same processors with an unmetered bandwidth plan.

-If you’re not sure how many processors you need, get in touch with us and we’ll help you make the right choice.
+If you’re not sure which processor is best for you, you can use our Server Recommendation Wizard or get in touch with us and we’ll help you make the right choice.

 RAM measurements are similar to what you see in PCs but may seem low in comparison.
 2GB of RAM isn’t enough to run most modern applications on the desktop but it may be plenty for your web server if your website is made up of text content with a few images.